snjvkthrvn/Algorithmia-ThePathOfLogic/design_docs/puzzles/BOSS_FRACTURED_SENTINEL.md

 [Player enters arena]

 SENTINEL: (voice booming, ancient)
-"You have restored my fragments, seeker.
+"You have followed the path.
+You have connected the flow.
+But understanding is not the same as mastery.

-But can you use what you've learned... when the void itself fights back?
+Can you use what you've learned... when the void itself fights back?

 FACE ME.
-Prove your mastery."
+Prove your worth."

 [Sentinel eye flares - battle music begins]
 [UI elements appear: Health bar, Timer, Phase indicator]